aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/washingtons-birthday/prayer-for-the-centennial-of-the-inauguration-of-george-washington-by-yaakov-yosef-1889.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
 That national constitution, in which we glory as citizens of the United States, should be doubly dear to us as Jews since it is based upon the principles of our sacred Torah which recognizes the equality of all men before the law.
-For thus it is written:— "Like any citizen in your own midst shall be unto you the stranger who sojourns with you. and thou shall love him as thyself" (Leviticus 19:34); "You shall love the stranger" (Deuteronomy 10:19), and many more commands of this purport.
+For thus it is written:— "Like any citizen in your own midst shall be unto you the stranger who sojourns with you. and thou shall love him as thyself" <span class="citation">(Leviticus 19:34)</span>; "You shall love the stranger" <span class="citation">(Deuteronomy 10:19)</span>, and many more commands of this purport.
 </div></td></tr>